Sven Tritschler

 Sven Werner Tritschler (born 23 November 1981 in Waldkirch) is a German politician serving as a member of the Landtag of North Rhine-Westphalia since 2017.
 From 2015 to 2018, he served as chairman of the Young Alternative for Germany.

 Personal life

 Tritschler is gay but has stated that he is "not committed to LGBTI politics" and is "against gender ideology".
 He has faced criticism for these statements.
+He was a national liberal during his time in the FDP, but currently he get's described as libertarian.